Liz Phair (album): Retrospective

 In 2018, Travis Morrison, who also received a 0.0 score from Pitchfork for his 2004 album Travistan, said he thought Liz Phair was Phair's "most visionary gesture".
 He wrote: "Now hipsters listen to Carly Rae Jepsen and no one thinks about it.
 But Liz Phair was pretty ahead of that curve.
-And she really got some nasty shit about it."
+And she really got some nasty shit about it.
+Mostly, of course, from white male 'critics'."

 In 2019, Phair said she felt O'Rourke's New York Times review had attempted to shame her for dressing and acting sexually as a mother and for trying to reach a broader audience.
 She said: "Meghan ought to try wearing some hot clothes and having a good time.
 She might be happier."
 She said her experience with the album had been "challenging, but good", and that it had helped her "grow a lot as a performer.
 I did something I was scared to do, like finding my path in a whole new [way].
 It's like moving to a new city and making new friends and trying to be a different person."
 Phair said she was "kind of proud" of the Pitchfork 0.0 rating.

 In 2018, asked about the criticism Liz Phair had received from outlets such as Pitchfork, Christgau wrote: